 By AJ Danboise

-With so many other responsibilities surrounding your new arrival, baby-proofing your home might have settled onto the backburner.
-But your bundle of joy will be crawling and grabbing before you know it!
-Don’t wait until your baby is already at a mischievous age to start babyproofing.
-Make decisions and upgrades ahead of time so that you are prepared for those tiny hands and feet.
+With so many other responsibilities surrounding the arrival of a newborn, baby-proofing your home might have settled onto the back burner.
+Your bundle of joy will be crawling and grabbing before you know it!
+Make decisions and upgrades ahead of time to prepare you for those tiny hands and feet.

 At AJ Danboise Plumbing, Heating, Cooling & Electrical, we consider customer safety to be our number one priority.
 And that includes little ones!
-Here are some basic beginner tips for baby-proofing your home and maximizing safety.
+Here are some starting tips for baby-proofing your home and maximizing safety.

 Tips for Baby-Proofing Your Home